ontio/ontology/README.md

 ### Build from Source Code
 Alternatively, you can build the Ontology application directly from the source code.
 Note that the code in the `master` branch may not be stable.

-1) Clone the Ontology repository into the appropriate `$GOPATH/src/github.com/ontio` directory.
+1) Clone the Ontology repository into the appropriate `$GOPATH/src/github.com/ontio` directory:

 ```
 $ git clone https://github.com/ontio/ontology.git